turingschool/gear-up/privilege_and_empathy.markdown

 We'll meet in groups to discuss what came up during our writing.
 Please be attentive to being respectful, active listeners.

-When there are about 10 minutes left, the facilitator will announce the final prompt: _Communication style, gender norms, introversion/extroversion, learning styles are all areas in which individuals at Turing experience privilege and marginalization.
+When there are about 10 minutes left, the facilitator will announce the final prompt: _Communication style, gender norms, introversion/extroversion, and learning styles are all areas in which individuals at Turing experience privilege and marginalization.
 As a group, identify 4-5 scenarios in which you've observed students in your class experiencing similar types of disparities.
 How well do you think you've done as individuals and as a group to mitigate these disparities when possible or stay connected when they occur?_

 ## Final Reflection (5 min)